Faenre/WOD-Dice-Roller/README.md

 This is a modified version of the dice mechanics originally created by Konrad J and ported to Vampire: the Masquerade 5e by Momtahan K.

+This app is currently under heavy revision and refactoring.
+See [the trello](https://trello.com/b/Qw6BLmaQ/wod-dice-mechanics) for current status.

 # Usage

 ```js